HybridWebPlatform/Hybrid-Web-Platform/README.md

 ## Abstract
 Full-fledged WebView as Xamarin.Forms plugin (XLabs based) with cross-platform C# to JavaScript and JavaScript to C# calls support.
-Eventually invented for painless hybrid apps creation.
+Built for painless hybrid apps creation.

-HybridWebPlatform based on great XLabs core components, but it's _not_ based on [XLabs.HybridWebView](https://github.com/XLabs/Xamarin-Forms-Labs/wiki/HybridWebView).
+HybridWebPlatform based on great XLabs core components, but does not depends on [XLabs.HybridWebView](https://github.com/XLabs/Xamarin-Forms-Labs/wiki/HybridWebView).
 Moreover, HybridWebPlatform replacing XLabs.HybridWebView as more advanced and not legacy plugin.

 ## HybridWebPlatform Advantages
-It solve the following problems for:
+It solves the following problems for:

 - Xamrin.Forms WebView
-  - Allow to call C# from JavaScript
+  - Allows to call C# from JavaScript
 - XLabs.WebView
   - Fix rendering perfromance issue on Android (Hardware rendering)